CleverRaven/Cataclysm-DDA/doc/SCRIPT_EFFECTS.md

 [^array]: This attribute will accept an array of options in list format, enclosed in square brackets.
 Eg: `[ "item_1", "item_2" ]`
 [^assign_mission_target]: This attribute accepts a set of standard parameters related to the `Assign Mission Target` function.
 See [Missions documentation](./MISSIONS_JSON.md) for details.
 [^sound_type]: Specifies the type of sound for AI interactions and player alerts.
 Accepts limited string input from: `"background"`, `"weather"`, `"music"`, `"movement"`, `"speech"`, `"electronic_speech"`, `"activity"`, `"destructive_activity"`, `"alarm"`, `"combat"`, `"alert"`, or `"order"`
+[^true-false_eocs]: This attribute accepts an array of strings corresponding to effect_on_condition IDs for `true_eocs` and `false_eocs`.
+This can be used to trigger particular specific changes depending on the outcome of the parent effect.
+See [EoC documentation](./EFFECT_ON_CONDITION.md) for specific use cases.
 [^var]: This attribute will accept a `variable_object` that returns one of the other accepted values of the attribute.

 #### Missions